-- Graduate programs: ABA masters degree and ABA doctoral degree
+- Graduate programs: Applied Behavior Analysis (ABA) master’s degree and ABA doctoral degree.

-- 4M yearly budget, >$1M in federal, state grants and contracts
+- $4M yearly budget, greater than $1M in federal, state grants and contracts.

 - Rune Simeonsson was one of the first psychologists hired at the Meyer Children’s Rehabilitation Institute (MCRI).

 - Psychologists, Drs.
 Jack Stark and John McGee joined MCRI in the 1970’s concentrated upon serving individuals with developmental disabilities and psychiatric behavior disorders.

 - In 1986 Dr. Joe Evans was hired to direct the MCRI Psychology Department.
 Under his leadership 42 integrated behavioral health clinics have been introduced to urban and rural primary care practices in Nebraska and the MMI model is being replicated across the country.

 - Emphasis on integrated care training and service.

 - 35 provider locations across the state in integrated care setting (25 outside Omaha).

 - 25 types of services and clinics provided, including: Academic and educational interventions, Autism care for toddlers (ACT), Behavioral health services, Chronic and recurrent pain management, Neurobehavioral clinic, Sleep disorders clinic, Elimination (toileting) disorders, Anxiety disorders, Mood disorders, Oppositional & disruptive behavior.